-- If the conditions that caused the MIL to light are no longer present for the next three trips in a row, the computer automatically turns the MIL "Off" if no other emissions-related faults are present.
+- If the conditions that caused the MIL to light are no longer present . for the next three trips in a row, the computer automatically turns the MIL "Off" if no other emissions-related faults are present.
 However, the DTCs remain in the computer's memory as a history code for 40 warm-up cycles (80 warm-up cycles for fuel and misfire faults).
-The DTCs are automatically erased if the fault that caused them to be set is not detected again during that period. - Misfire and fuel system faults require three trips with "similar . conditions" before the MIL is turned "Off."
+The DTCs are automatically erased if the fault that caused them to be set is not detected again during that period. - .
+Misfire and fuel system faults require three trips with "similar conditions" before the MIL is turned "Off."
 These are trips where the engine load, RPM and temperature are similar to the conditions present when the fault was first found.

 After the MIL has been turned off.
-DTCs.
-Freeze Frame data. and manufacturer-specific enhanced data stay in the computer's memory.
-Most of the enhanced data can only be retrieved with special equipment such as a Scan Tool.
+DTCs and Freeze Frame data stay in the computer's memory.

 Erasing the DTCs from the computer's memory can also turn off the MIL.
-See ERASING DIAGNOSTIC TROUBLE CODES (DTCs) on page 54, before erasing codes from the computer's memory.
-If a Code Reader or Scan Tool is used to erase the codes, Freeze Frame data as well as other manufacturer-specific enhanced data will also be erased.
+See ERASING DIAGNOSTIC TROUBLE CODES (DTCs) on page 53, before erasing codes from the computer's memory.
+If a Diagnostic Tool or Code Reader is used to erase the codes, Freeze Frame data will also be erased.